amk-tech-1003/Emotion-Detection-NLP/README.md

 # NLP-Project <br>
-Bring your terminal control on App/ directory and run the command streamlit run app.py
+Bring your terminal control on App/ directory <br>
+and run the command <br>
+streamlit run app.py <br>